grepAre there any questions before I begin?

 $ cat arg_count.sh #!/bin/bash # # Prints the number of arguments sent to this script echo This script received $# arguments $ ./arg_count.sh foo bar bletch This script received 3 arguments

-$ cat command_name.sh #!/bin/bash # # prints the pathname by which called this script echo This script was called using the pathname $0 $ ./command_name.sh This script was called using the pathname ./command_name.sh $ /home/ghoffman/examples_it244/command_name.sh This script was called using the pathname /home/ghoffman/examples_it244/command_name.sh
+$ cat command_name.sh #!/bin/bash # # prints the pathname which ran this script echo This script was called using the pathname $0 $ ./command_name.sh This script was called using the pathname ./command_name.sh $ /home/ghoffman/examples_it244/command_name.sh This script was called using the pathname /home/ghoffman/examples_it244/command_name.sh

 $ cat print_positionals.sh #!/bin/bash # # Prints the value of the first four positional arguments echo 0: $0 echo 1: $1 echo 2: $2 echo 3: $3 $ ./print_positionals.sh foo bar bletch 0: ./print_positionals.sh 1: foo 2: bar 3: bletch